-- JIAC1.1 The Police and Crime Commissioner and Chief Constable are required to establish a Joint Independent Audit Committee in accordance with the requirements of the Home Office Code of Practice on Financial Management, which is made by the Secretary of State under section 17 of the Police Reform and Social Responsibility Act 2011 and section 39A of the Police Act 1996. - JIAC 1.2 The Joint Independent Audit Committee finalised and agreed its terms of reference at its meeting on 31 October 2018 as follows:
+- JIAC1.1 The Police and Crime Commissioner and Chief Constable are required to establish a Joint Independent Audit Committee (JIAC) in accordance with the requirements of the Home Office Code of Practice on Financial Management, which is made by the Secretary of State under section 17 of the Police Reform and Social Responsibility Act 2011 and section 39A of the Police Act 1996. - JIAC 1.2 The Joint Independent Audit Committee reviews its terms of reference on an annual basis; recommendations for change are subject to agreement by the PCC and Chief Constable. - JIAC 1.3 The duties of the JIAC are set out below.